wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ brew cask install pgadmin4`

-    The latest pgAdmin4 has a webapp architecture, where the app you start from the Application folder is a little single purpose web server, and the UI appears in Chrome.
+    The latest pgAdmin4 has a webapp architecture, where the app you start from the Application folder is a single purpose web server, and the UI for the app appears in Chrome as a local website.

-1. Use Spotlight to find and launch the pgAdmin4 ap and navigate within Chrome to:
+1. Use Spotlight to find and launch the pgAdmin4 app and within Chrome onthe the pgAdmin4 web page, Right-click on "Servers" and choose "Create > Server"

-    Server Groups > Servers

-1. Right-click on "Servers" and choose "Create > Server"

     ![ScreenShot](images/CreateServerInPgAdmin.png)

-2. Name: WeVoteServer
+2. On the first tab, add in the Name field: WeVoteServer

     ![ScreenShot](images/CreateServerDialog.png)

-3. Switch to "Connection" tab
+3. Switch to "Connection" tab, and enter the following information:
    * Host name: localhost
    * Port: 5432
    * Maintenance database: postgres